portworx/lcfs/lcfs/README.md

 Copying Up(COW, Redirect-On-Write)

-When a shared file is modified in a layer, its metadata is copied up completely which includes the inode, whole directory or whole bmap depending on the type of file, all the extended attributes etc).
+When a shared file is modified in a layer, its metadata is copied up completely which includes the inode, whole directory or whole emap depending on the type of file, all the extended attributes etc).
 Shared metadata may still be shared in cache, but separate copies are made on disk when dirty inode is flushed to disk.